wshanks/Zutilo/README.md

 -------------------------------
 This section is not a complete log of changes to Zutilo.
 It will include any major changes to Zutilo's functionality or added features.
 If something breaks on an upgrade of Zutilo, try looking in this section for an explanation.

-* In version 1.2.*, keyboard shortcuts were added to Zutilo and a QuickCopy menu item was added.
-Also, a bug that prevented Zutilo from loading into Zotero's Firefox tab was fixed.
+* In version 1.2.5:

+	1. keyboard shortcuts were added to Zutilo and a QuickCopy menu item was added.
+	2. A bug that prevented Zutilo from loading into Zotero's Firefox tab was fixed.
+	3. A partial zh-CN locale was added.

 * In version 1.2.4, fr, es, and de locales were added (please report any translation errors (along with better translations)!).